pie/.github/README.md

 ### Atomic Deploy

-Deploys components to a release directory keyed by the git commit SHA, then atomically swaps symlinks and runs any pending database migrations in a single maintenance window.
+Deploys components to a release directory keyed by the git commit SHA, then swaps symlinks and runs any pending database migrations.
+When migrations are pending, the database work and symlink swap are performed inside a maintenance window.
+When there are no pending migrations, symlinks are swapped with no downtime.
 Supports instant rollback by re-pointing symlinks to the prior release.

 **How it works:**